Apache-2.0 · Self-hostable · Works with Claude Code, Codex, Cursor & any base-URL agent

 Built for real engineering team complexity

-Enterprise AI governance from day one
+Agent memory policies from day one

 The question isn't whether your AI agents will make consequential decisions.
 They already are.
 The question is whether you can audit them, govern them, and prove it to your organization.